 Mrs. Smith has a double oven in the kitchen.
 The lower one opens to reveal her stash of weaponry.
 How cool is that?
 Also cool: the tile on the wall around it.

 2/11 UPDATE: I just received an e-mail from artist Shelley Brown who tells me she painted the “Eggs” painting in the kitchen.

-It’s hard to imagine this movie with any other combination of actors.
-Nicole Kidman and Johnny Depp were originally cast as Mr. and Mrs. Smith.
-When Depp backed out, Pitt was brought on board.
-When Kidman dropped out, Gwen Stefani and Catherine Zeta-Jones were reportedly considered for the role.
+It’s hard to imagine this movie with any other combination of actors, but Nicole Kidman and Johnny Depp were originally cast as Mr. and Mrs. Smith.